 1. Agreement on rules and regulations between co-workers

-It is utmost important to have all the co-workers discuss and finalize what and where is the comfortable meeting point or a co-working space will not work out.
+It is of utmost importance to have all the co-workers discuss and finalize what and where is the comfortable meeting point or a co-working space will not work out.

 - Can I make phone calls or is talking discourage?